Barrel saunas vs cabin saunas

 8 Ft Classic Thermowood Scenic View Barrel Sauna - 6-8 Person Backcountry Recreation

 Barrel saunas are beloved for their charming aesthetics and functional simplicity.
 Classic barrel saunas feature a curved, tub-shaped design made with staves and steel bands.
 They have a distinctive look and feel, and their patented circular geometry produces remarkable benefits.
+If you're new to this style, explore Barrel Sauna Basics.

 Fast Heat-Up & Energy Efficiency